-Required minimum GCSE grade entry level: Physics 7, Maths 7 or Dual Award 7-7
+Required minimum GCSE grade entry level: Either Physics 7, or Dual Award 7-7, as well as Mathematics 7

 Politics

 Examination Board: Edexcel

 A Level Government and Politics studies how Governments work and how people interact with their political system.
 It explores ideologies and compares the democratic performance of different political systems.
 The Edexcel course offers a broad range of exciting and stimulating topics including political philosophy and comparative political science.
 It has been divided into three components.